Pigmassacre/mBreak/specs2/07_effects_system.md

 }
 ```

-## Event System
+## Event System ➕

-The effects system implements event listeners that respond to gameplay events:
+> **Note**: This represents a more formalized event system than what exists in the Python implementation.

 ```c
 // Register event handlers for an effect